azuredevcollege/trainingdays/day5/waf/cost.md

 - [x] **The application has a well-defined naming standard for Azure resources.**
 - [ ] Role Based Access Control (RBAC) is used to control access to operational and financial dashboards and underlying data.
 - [ ] None of the above.

-****

-Among the many different points to be considered, such as assigning budgets to each service, having cost owners, doing cost forecasting, having RBAC, or  conducting ongoing conversations between app owner and business, in our case we only contribute minimally to this by havinf well-defined naming standards for our resources.

 ### How are you monitoring costs of this workload?